 This article aims to answer these questions and act as a guide to the dishes you will come across on your travels to Portugal (or Portuguese restaurants elsewhere).
 You can start planning ahead of time what to eat in Portugal, and you'll impress your friends with your knowledge of Portuguese cuisine.

 Portuguese Bacalhau Dishes

+- Bacalhau com Natas, which translates to "cod with cream."
 Bacalhau com Natas is like a lasagna made of cod.
-It includes layers of cod fish, onions, dices fried potatoes, and lots of creamy deliciousness.
+It includes layers of cod fish, onions, diced fried potatoes, and lots of creamy deliciousness.

 Grilled Sardines (Sardinhas Assadas)

 Sardinhas Assadas ("grilled sardines" in English) are a feast.
 I'm saying this because there's such a festive atmosphere when these are prepared around the time of the St. Anthony's Feast when chefs actually grill sardines outside of restaurants!

 St. Anthony's is celebrated on June 12th, and there are parades and the smell of sardines fill the air.
 Festas de Lisboa last during the entire month of June, so it's a great time to be in the city and try out these fishy goodies that go really well with a nice cold beer on a hot summer day.